 Hoa Lu Ancient Capital

 In 968, Dinh Bo Linh ascended to the throne and took the name of King Dinh Tien Hoang.
-The country was then called Dai Co Viet and Hoa Lu was its capital for 41 years (968-1009), through 3 dynasties Dinh – Early Le – Early Ly.
+The country was then called Dai Co Viet, and Hoa Lu was its capital for 41 years (968-1009), through 3 dynasties: Dinh, Early Le, and Early Ly.
 In 1010, Ly Thai To moved the capital from Hoa Lu to Thang Long.

 The Hoa Lu Ancient Capital is located in Tay Hoa Lu ward.
-Tourist visiting Hoa Lu can see two temple located 500m apart from each other on the ground of the ancient palaces.
+Tourists visiting Hoa Lu can see two temples located 500m apart on the grounds of the ancient palaces.
 One is dedicated to King Dinh Tien Hoang and the other to King Le Dai Hanh.
 On the 10th day of the 3rd lunar month, a great number of pilgrims come to Hoa Lu to pay tribute to Kings Dinh and Le.

 The capital is one of the four core areas of the Trang An World Heritage Complex recognized by UNESCO.
-Visitors should register to listen to the commentary during the tour to better understand the historical value of this place.
+Visitors should register to listen to the commentary during the tour to better understand this place’s historical significance.
 The entrance fee is 20,000 VND per person.

 Tran Temple

-The Tran Temple relic site includes 3 main areas: Co Trach Temple, Thien Truong Temple and Trung Hoa Temple.
+The Tran Temple relic site includes 3 main areas: Co Trach Temple, Thien Truong Temple, and Trung Hoa Temple.
 All three temples have the same architecture and are of equal scale.
 Each temple consists of a 5-room front hall, a 5-room middle hall, and a 3-room main hall.
-Connecting the front hall and the middle hall is the altar (incense burning area) and 2 rooms on the left and right.
+Connecting the front hall and the middle hall are the altar (incense-burning area) and 2 rooms on the left and right.

 Today, this is a place of worship for pilgrims and tourists from all over the country.
 At Tran Temple in Nam Dinh, there are two major festivals held every year: the Tran Temple Festival, which usually takes place from the 15th to the 20th of the 8th lunar month, and the Spring Opening Ceremony, which takes place from the 14th to the 15th of the 1st lunar month.